-Prior to the Company's IPO in March 2022, the Company's operations have historically been financed through the issuance of redeemable convertible preferred stock.
+Prior to the Company's IPO in March 2022, the Company's operations had historically been financed through the issuance of redeemable convertible preferred stock.
 Since inception, the Company has incurred significant losses and negative net cash flows from operations.
-During the three months ended March 31, 2022 and 2021, the Company incurred a net loss of \$7.7 million and \$2.0 million, respectively and had cash flows used in operating activities of \$6.7 million and \$1.5 million, respectively.
-The Company has an accumulated deficit as of March 31, 2022 and December 31, 2021 of \$56.4 million and \$47.4 million, respectively, and will require substantial additional capital for research and development activities.
+During the three months ended March 31, 2023 and 2022, the Company incurred a net loss of \$15.3 million and \$7.7 million, respectively, and had cash flows used in operating activities of \$11.6 million and \$6.7 million, respectively.
+The Company has an accumulated deficit of \$105.0 million and \$89.7 million as of March 31, 2023 and December 31, 2022, respectively, and will require substantial additional capital for research and development activities.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its product candidate currently in development.

-As of March 31, 2022, the Company had cash, cash equivalents and investments of \$118.4 million.
-Management believes that its cash, cash equivalents and investments as of March 31, 2022 will be sufficient to fund its current operating plan through at least 12 months from the issuance date of these condensed financial statements.
-Future capital requirements will depend on many factors, including the timing and extent of spending on research and development, including costs for preclinical and nonclinical studies, clinical trials and clinical trial material manufacturing.
-There can be no assurance that, in the event the Company requires additional financing, such financing will be available at terms acceptable to the Company if at all.
+As of March 31, 2023, the Company had cash, cash equivalents and short-term investments of \$88.5 million.
+Management believes that its cash, cash equivalents and investments as of March 31, 2023 will be sufficient to fund its current operating plan through at least 12 months from the issuance date of these condensed financial statements.
+Future capital requirements will depend on many factors, including the timing and extent of spending on research and development, including costs for preclinical and nonclinical studies, clinical trials and clinical trial, registration and pre-registration material manufacturing.
+There can be no assurance that, in the event the Company requires additional financing, such financing will be available at terms acceptable to the Company, if at all.
 Failure to generate sufficient cash flows from operations, raise additional capital, and reduce discretionary spending should additional capital not become available could have a material adverse effect on the Company's ability to achieve its intended business objectives.